 Alternatives to Brivo

 With the variety of access control products and systems on the market today, choosing the right one may seem daunting.
-However, if you’re searching for a system that offers visitor management and video access control, the best alternative to Brivo is ButterflyMX.
+However, if you’re searching for a system that offers visitor management and video access control, the best alternative to Brivo may be ButterflyMX.

 Unlike other access control systems, ButterflyMX provides a way for visitors, tenants, and building staff members to conveniently gain property access.